TaherA51/MirroringRobotTorso/README.md

 ## Setup

+It is essential to create a pull-up resistor circuit when interfacing with the Smart modules.
+This circuit is necessary to ensure that the data communication line maintains a defined state when no active signal is present, preventing it from floating and potentially causing erratic behavior.
+The pull-up resistor connects the data line to a high voltage (typically 5V), ensuring that the line reads high when not actively driven low by a connected module.
+Read the SmartModulesProtocol file for more information on how to do this.
+Each Smart Module operates at 5 volts, when designing the system, ensure that the power supply can adequately provide for all connected modules without exceeding their current limits.
+A 9V battery with the power line connected to Arduino's VIM pin hole seemed to suffice for our daisy chained 3 motor system.
+Finally:

 1. Connect the chainPin to digital pin 3 on the Arduino
 2. Assign motor IDs:
    - 0: Shoulder pitch